WDTW (AM): "Keener 13"

 Keener featured popular personalities like Dick Purtan, Bob Green, Gary Stevens (later of New York's legendary WMCA), J. Michael Wilson, Scott Regen, Ted Clark and Jim Jeffries.
 It played a mix of music that included a number of local acts featuring many of Detroit's Motown superstars.
-Scott Regen's "Motown Monday" features included live concerts from the Roostertail supper club, featuring Motown legends such as the Supremes and The Four Tops.
-Dick Purtan honed the wry, sardonic sense of humor that made him a fixture on the Motor City airwaves for four decades, first on WKNR.
-The station's promotions, imaging, and jingles were noted for their wacky, offbeat sound and were imitated frequently by other stations across the country, including sister station WKFR in Battle Creek, Michigan, which was known as "Keener 14."
-Bob Green would later describe the Keener sound as being like "a 24-hour cartoon."
+Scott Regen's "Motown Monday" features included live concerts from the Roostertail supper club, featuring Motown legends such as the Supremes and The Four Tops Dick Purtan honed the wry, sardonic sense of humor that made him a fixture on the Motor City airwaves for four decades, first on WKNR.
+The station's promotions, imaging, and jingles were noted for their wacky, offbeat sound and were imitated frequently by other stations across the country, including sister station WKFR in Battle Creek, Michigan, which was known as "Keener 14".
+Bob Green would later describe the Keener sound as being like "a 24-hour cartoon".

 Keener 13's appeal to adult listeners as well as teens was cemented with the station's news commitment.
 "Contact News" aired at :15 and :45 past the hour every hour.
 WKNR's newscasts were straightforward and lacked the flash or sensationalism of CKLW's "blood-and-guts" 20/20 News but were highly regarded.
 The station released a "Year in Review" album each year which was made available to area schools.

 WKNR's dominance was challenged when CKLW 800 AM got a makeover courtesy of consultants Bill Drake and Paul Drew in April 1967.
 With 50,000 watts behind it and a lightning-fast pace based on Drake's "Boss Radio" model, The Big 8 became the number one Top 40 station in the region.
 Some of Keener's top DJs, including Dick Purtan and Scott Regen, eventually moved over to CKLW.
 However, WKNR did not go down without a fight, continuing to battle the Big 8 for five more years despite dropping ratings.
 During this time, the station attempted to distinguish itself from CKLW by playing less bubblegum pop and more album rock cuts.
-It promoted itself as "Rock and Roll The American Way," a jab at CKLW's location in Windsor, Ontario, and Canadian Radio-television and Telecommunications Commission-mandated "Canadian content" regulations imposed at the start of 1971.
+It promoted itself as "Rock and Roll The American Way", a jab at CKLW's location in Windsor, Ontario, and Canadian Radio-television and Telecommunications Commission-mandated "Canadian content" regulations imposed at the start of 1971.
 Sister station WKNR-FM 100.3, which had previously simulcast the AM programming, switched to a more adventurous progressive rock format starting in 1969.
-But by 1971, WKNR-FM flipped to an easy listening "Stereo Island" format in 1971, switching its call letters to WNIC.
+But by 1971, WKNR-FM flipped to an easy listening "Stereo Island" format, switching its call sign to WNIC.